tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ./exp_workflow.sh
 ```

-This script will run the experiment pipeline `dvc exp run` and execute some extra steps like importing the global environment variables and duplicating the repository in a temporary directory to avoid conflicts with the DVC cache when running multiple experiments simultaneously.
+This shell script runs the experiment pipeline (`dvc exp run`) and performs some extra steps such as importing the global environment variables and duplicating the repository into a temporary directory to avoid conflicts with the DVC cache when running multiple experiments simultaneously.

 ### Run the DVC Experiment Pipeline in a Docker Container